socialdrones/designreview/prospectuses/2018_Knierim_Flyables.md

 - For drag interactions, use the defined interaction space for standing users.
 - Tangible should idle at an altitude between elbow and breast (140 cm) to enable a comfortable use.
-- The haptic feedback was not sufficient for draw output modality.
+- The haptic feedback should be sufficient for draw output modality.
 - The size of the cage should consist of a size between 10 cm×10 cm and 12 cm×12 cm.
 - Quadcopter frames should enclose levitating tangibles.